fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 [ERROR] WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations [ERROR] WARNING: All illegal access operations will be denied in a future release
 ```

+## Quick Overview of FDO

+FDO contains 3 major server-side components and 1 client-side component.
+The server-side components include Manufacturer, RV & Owner Service.
+The client-side includes device implementation in Java (PRI) or C (Client-sdk-fidoiot).

+FDO consists of four sets of protocols messages namely DI, TO0, TO1 & TO2.

+1. DI (Device Initialization protocol)

+    - Between Device & Manufacturer (msg/10-13).
+    - Initiated by device and device contacts Manufacturer Service.
+    - Includes creation & insertion of FDO credentials into newly manufactured device.
+Credential includes rvInfo which is used by device to connect with RV during T01 protocol
+    - Customers can take ownership of device after DI by extending the Ownership voucher to a particular customer.

+2. TO0 (Transfer of Ownership 0 Protocol)

+    - Between Owner & Rendezvous (RV) server (msg 20-23).
+    - Initiated by Owner once it receives Ownership voucher and Owner contacts RV server.
+    - TO0 creates a mapping of GUID with owner address and is stored in RV server's DB.
+    - Basically it creates a mapping like GUID=>OwnerAddress
+    - OwnerAddress can be DNS/IP or combination of both.

+3. T01 (Transfer of Ownership 1 Protocol)

+    - Between Device & Rendezvous (RV) server (msg 30-33).
+    - Initiated by Device and contacts RV server using the rvInfo directives collected DI.
+    - During T01, Device identifies itself to RV server and collects the respective mapping of Owner address based on its GUID.
+This mapping was stored in RV during TO0.
+    - Finally, Device can contact Owner using the collected OwnerAddress during TO2.

+4. T02 (Transfer of Ownership 2 Protocol)

+    - Between Device & Owner Server (msg 60-71)
+    - Initiated by Device using the OwnerAddress collected during TO1.
+    - Device contacts Owner Server and establishes trust and then performs Ownership Transfer.
+    - During T02, Owner can transfer ServiceInfo modules to the device.
+These modules can include executable scripts, file payloads and much more.

 ## Starting FDO Server-side Containers